matruim/macosSetup/README.md

 - Install Ansible [following the guide.](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
 - Sign in in App Store (since mas can't sign in automatically)
 - Clone mac-dev-playbook to the Mac: git clone git@github.com:matruim/macosSetup.git
-- Run the playbook with --skip-tags post.
+- Run the playbook with ansible-playbook main.yml --ask-become-pass
     - If there are errors, you may need to finish up other tasks like installing 'old-fashioned' apps first (since I try to place Photoshop in the Dock and it can't be installed automatically).
 Then, run the playbook again ;)
 - Start Synchronization tasks:
     - Open Photos and make sure iCloud sync options are correct